finos/common-domain-model/CONTRIBUTING.rst

 - Review the GitHub Pull Request to assert that:

   - Model changes fulfil the proposed design and use-case requirements
-  - Synonyms have been updated and output json looks correct
+  - Synonyms have been updated and output (JSON) looks correct

 .. note:: It is not yet possible to verify that mapping, validation and qualification expectations have been maintained by looking at the output of the GitHub Pull Request and CDM build only.
 Pleae refer to the downstream projects section for more details.